rusparrish/Visual-Thinking-Lens/LSI_Image_Quality_Tools/LSI_Image_Assessment_Tools/LSI_Lite_Image_Assessment_V1/README_LSI.md

 # LSI‑lite — Profiled Composition Structural Test
 **Δx (off‑center gravity) · rᵥ (void ratio) · ρᵣ (rupture/mark energy)**

-Image Quality Assessment and AI art evaluation
+Image Quality Assessment and AI art evaluation.
+For single image or batch/iterative images under recursive exploration.

 This is built to study stability, not to crown winners.
 Balance (Δx): How far the visual center is from the geometric center Density (rᵥ): The ratio of empty space to filled space Detail (ρᵣ): The amount of edge energy and texture density in key areas.
 It helps distinguish delta in AI and human default.